MixedPebble/mixedpebble.github.io/content/posts/fsd-first-impressions.md

 ---

-- History
-  - February 2021 I bought my 2019 Tesla Model 3 with the Full Self Driving (FSD) package in Portland, Oregon
-  - In a single 15 hour, 1000 mile drive, I made my down route 5 to Los Angeles, California
-  - Nearly the entire journey was done entirely with the FSD package.
-  - I manually interveened four times due to unsafe conditions caused by other drivers
-  - In retrospect, the car probably would have handled these situations flawlessly but given my knowledge and experience at the time, it was more sensible to take over.
-  - There was no need to risk lives and my car over mild curiosity and even now, I likely would take over in similiar situations to be on the safe side.
-  - With those exceptions, the drive was fantastic.
-Without any human intervention, the car drove itself the entire length of the drive, leaving me to enjoy the scenery.

-- Difference between autopilot, FSD, FSD beta
-  - At the time of the journey, there were 2 levels of autonomous driving in Tesla vehicles, basic autopilot and Full Self Driving (FSD)
-  - Autopilot will, as the name implies, keep the vehicle safely in your lane and match your speed to traffic.
-It is best suited for highways.
-  - FSD does the same as autopilot and more
-    - Guides car from on-ramps to off-ramps, knowing which exits to take and what lane to be in
-    - Safely and autonomously change lanes to pass slow traffic
-    - Identifies traffic lights and follows them accordingly
-    - Automatic parking and parallel parking
-  - Contrary to the name, this system is very, very dependant on the driver.
-    - When encountering winding roads, it will often overturn, sometimes into the wrong lane, requiring the driver to take over immediately
-    - On roundabouts, it rarely works, often asking the user to take over immediately
-    - The FSD system will not even activate on private roads such as parking lots or driveways.
-    - It can't handle, parking lots, winding roads, right or left turns, and city streets

-- AutoPilot
-  - The basic autopilot comes with the vehicle and while it is great, it is hardly unique.
-Other brands already have their version of it and the technology for it has been around for nearly 30 years.
-  - The technology for basic autopilot was created in 1993 by a South Korean professor, Min-hong Han, https://www.youtube.com/watch?v=qlqM2KXbghU
-  - This isn't to say that it isn't great, but there are other brands one could consider if this is a key feature for them.

-- FSD
+In February 2021 I bought a Tesla Model 3 with the Full Self Driving (FSD) package in Portland, Oregon.
+In a single non-stop trip I traveled down the West Coast before arriving at my destination in Los Angeles, California, 15 hours later.
+The journey was nearly 1,000 miles long and driven almost exclusively by the FSD system.
+With the car driving itself, I was left with a great opportunity to take in the scenery and enjoy the car without needing to handle each and every curve in the road.
+The car effortlessly handled standard highway situations and always alerted me to potentially hazardous situations.
+I intervened 4 times to handle unsafe conditions that, in retrospect, the car would have handled safely enough.
+With those exceptions, the drive was fantastic.
+With the FSD system on, I could pay attention while not getting tired on such a long drive.

+At the time of the journey, there were 2 levels of autonomous driving in Tesla vehicles, basic autopilot and Full Self Driving (FSD).
+Autopilot, as the name implies, keeps the vehicle safely in your lane and matches your speed to traffic.
+It doesn't do more than that so is best suited for highways.
+FSD is an optional software package that encompasses autopilot and much more.
+The FSD package is available for all recent Teslas and can automatically take the car through on-ramps and off-ramps, safely and autonomously change lanes to pass slow traffic and change lanes to allow faster vehicles to pass.
+Off highways, the FSD system identifies traffic lights and follows them properly while also being capable of backing into spots and parallel parking perfectly.

+Contrary to its name though, the FSD system is far from completely autonomous.
+When navigating winding roads or roundabouts, it often overturns and requests the driver to take over.
+On private roads such as parking lots or driveways, the FSD system can not be activated.
+Making turns at intersections or stop signs is not possible and city streets are a scary thought.

+The basic autopilot comes with every Tesla and while great, is hardly unique.
+Several car manufacturers offer basic autopilot in select vehicles and, believe it or not, has been around for nearly 30 years.
+A South Korean professor, Min-hong Han, created a working autopilot as early as 1993.
+Despite his prototype working on crowded highway roads, the project was defunded as the government saw no future for the technology, preferring to invest in heavy industry instead.
+This isn't to say that autopilot isn't a fantastic piece of technology, but there are other options available if this is a must-have feature.

-  - The FSD costs, at the time of writing, $10,000 to buy outright per vehicle or $200/month through a subscription.
-  - In my opinion, this is hardly worth it as the navigation is only available on highways.
-  - The summon & smart summon features are used more often as gimmicks
-  - The feature that may make it worth the price tag is the autosteering on city streets but unfortunately, that is unavailable and has been promised "within the year" for over a year now.
+The FSD costs, at the time of writing, $10,00 to buy outright per vehicle, or $200/month through a subscription.
+This is hardly worth it as the navigation is only available on highways and straightaways.
+The other features available such as the summons & smart summon are more often used as gimmicks than anything else.
+The feature that may make it worth the price tag is the autosteering on city streets but unfortunately, that feature has been promised "within the year" for over a year now.

-- FSD Beta
-  - In October 2021, a new beta version of the FSD package was introduced to a limited amount of drivers and has gradually expanded to an estimated 10-15 thousand vehicles
-  - The FSD beta can be opted into by anyone with the FSD package.
-  - To be accepted into the beta program the driver must drive around for at least 100 miles in the past 30 days and have a 98/100 or better safety rating
-  - The driver is evaluated on hard turns, unsafe following distance, hard braking, forward collision warning, and how often autopilot is automatically disengaged
-  - this program makes the FSD package worth the price.
-  -

-- FSD Beta continued
+In October 2021, a new beta version of the FSD package was introduced for a limited number of drivers and has gradually expanded to an estimated 10 to 15 thousand vehicles.
+Any driver with the FSD package can opt into the beta program and if accepted, will have access to the world's most advanced autonomous driving system in the world.
+To be accepted, the driver must drive at least 100 miles and achieve a 98% or higher safety rating.
+The safety rating system checks for hard turns, unsafe following distance, hard braking, forward collision warning, and if the autopilot/FSD is automatically disengaged due to driver negligence.
+All of this information is freely available to the driver on the Tesla application and can be opted out of at any time.
+While this beta program may be odd, it makes the FSD program well worth the money.

-  - Only having had the FSD beta for less than a month, the difference between the base FSD and the FSD beta is the difference between night and day.
-  - While the base FSD is limited to straightaways, the FSD beta is almost completely autonomous, capable of accomplishing all of the shortcomings that the standard FSD
-    - It can navigate from your driveway to almost any destination without any human interaction.
-    - It can handle, parking lots, winding roads, right or left turns, and city streets
+Despite having the FSD beta for less than a month, the difference between the base FSD and the FSD beta is the difference between night and day.
+While the base FSD is limited to highways and straightaways, the FSD is capable of working almost anywhere where a road exists.
+The FSD beta is almost completely autonomous, capable of overcoming all the standard package's shortcomings.
+It can navigate from your driveway to almost any destination without any human interaction.
+It can handle parking lots, winding roads, right or left turns, and city streets with relative ease.

-  - At the end of December, I made a 121-mile trek from my driveway to Albany, NY.
-  - The FSD beta successfully drove the car from my driveway to the supercharger station near Colonie Mall without any human interaction.
-  - This trip included suburban roads, highways, and city driving.
-  - This trip had winding backroads, right and left turns at both stop signs and major intersections as well as city streets.
-  - Any cause for concern proved unfounded even in unexpected situations such as following  "Slow Down and Move Over" laws at the site of accidents
+At the end of 2021, I made a 121-mile trek to Albany, NY.
+The FSD beta successfully drove the car from my driveway to the supercharger station near Colonie Mall without any human interaction.
+The trip took me through suburbs, highways, and city streets without incident.
+Whether it was winding backroads, right or left turns at stop signs, major intersections, and city streets, the car did them with ease.
+Any cause for concern proved unfounded as it knew to follow "Slow Down and Move Over laws at the site of accidents.

-- FSD Beta continued
-  - While the FSD Beta is far from perfect, it only requires the driver to intervene occassionally and handles most situations very well.
-  - The list of items the FSD beta needs improvement is reminiscent of one you may give to a great yet overly cautious driver.
+While the FSD beta is far from perfect, it only requires occasional intervention and handles driving better than most people do.
+The list of items the FSD beta needs major improvement on is reminiscent of one you may give to an experienced yet overly cautious driver.
+It is certainly too cautious in certain situations but that should be preferred to the alternative for a car you are entrusting your life to.
-  - The FSD beta perhaps too cautiously approaches turns at intersections, occasionally garnering honks from the next car.
-  - [Insert student driver sticker]

-- End thoughts
-  - Anyone considering the autopilot or the Full Self Driving Package and its beta variant may want to consider saving their money and sticking with the basic autopilot.
-  - While the FSD beta package is without question the most advanced autonomous driving system in the world, it does not warrant the $10,000 price tag for most drivers
-  - Instead, the recently introduced FSD subscription option is perfectly suited for most drivers to enjoy on road trips.
+Anyone debating on upgrading to the Full Self Driving Package may want to consider saving their money for now.
+While the FSD beta is without question the most advanced autonomous driving system in the world, it does not warrant the $10,00 price tag for most drivers.
+Instead, the recently introduced FSD subscription at $200/month is a better match for most drivers to enjoy on road trips.